ArmerRitter/Sport-News-App/README.md

 # Sport-News-App

-Sport News Client (example championat.com)\n
+Sport News Client (example championat.com)

-I html parsing with SwiftSoup
+I'm using SwiftSoup for parsing and MVVM

 Enjoy